Hgnim/WebSimpleToast/readme/README-English.md

 - `toastContent_class`: Toast box content requires additional CSS classes to be added
 - `parentId`: The parent container ID to which the toast box needs to be added
   - If the value is `null` (default), add to `<body>`
+- `finish`: This callback function will be called after the toastbox disappears.

 ### Example